SimonCull/BinaryState/README.md

 The concept came up when discussing infinite loop detection - how was most efficient to store and compare states when deciding if an infinite loop was occuring - and it felt like a fun techinical investigation and an opportunity to play with bitwise operators.

 ## Was it worth it?
 It was fun, and I learned a lot about optimisation, data structures, and benchmarking.
+I think [State.GetState()](https://github.com/SimonCull/BinaryState/blob/2184e0976e82c7b249001edba82024f97059ad5c/BinaryState/State.cs#L66) method is probably my favourite part of the whole project, it has a satisfying typewriter quality to the left shift, right shift to isolate the required index down to `1` or `0`.
+Conversely [State.SetState()](https://github.com/SimonCull/BinaryState/blob/2184e0976e82c7b249001edba82024f97059ad5c/BinaryState/State.cs#L43) provided the largest challenge for figuring out how to only change the value if the value needed changing.

 ## What came out of it
 ### [State.cs](https://github.com/SimonCull/BinaryState/blob/master/BinaryState/State.cs)